Metamorphosis, reactive wearable 3D printed structure study by Paola Tognazzi

 • metamorphosis process fotos16

-In the previous research I focused on the conection arms-back, here I’m focusing specifically on the movement of the muscular fascia of the dorsal ancho in the back.
+The project focuses on visualising the movement of the muscular fascia of the dorsal ancho in the back.

-The 3D structure is shaped as a chain of vertebras when it moves resemble two little wings visualizing the amplification of the movement around that muscular fascia.
+The result is a 3D structure shaped as a chain of vertebras that when it moves resemble two little wings visualizing and amplifying the movement around the dorsal ancho.

 Thanks to the collaboration of Mercedes Morote (fashion designer) Pablo López Jiménez, Daniel Soriano Pérez (Artists) and the support of Diego Díaz, Jesus Nieto, Juan Pedro Martinez Lajara, Lucia Segurajauregui, and Anke Van Wijck, Media Art Futures / Centro de Arte La Conservera de Ceutí.